patchkez/scaletest/mm_scale_test/README.md

 ### Dependancies
 Have all the chains running, `./sync_assets`

-You need a recently compiled `marketmaker` from jl777 branch in jl777/SuperNET repo.

-place `marketmaker` in mm_scale_test directory

 create the `passphrase` file in scripts sub directory

 `passphrase="your passphrase in quotes"`